 One more full season with Panther Racing followed in 2012.
 Hildebrand scored six Top 10 results to finish 11th in the final classification.
 At 2012 Indianapolis 500, he was 14th.
 Hildebrand was released by Panther Racing after five races in the 2013 season.
 His last race with #4 National Guard Chevrolet was the Indy 500, where he finished in the last place (33rd) after hitting the wall on lap 4.
 Hildebrand returned to the race track two times with #98 Barracuda Racing's Honda, at Sonoma and Fontana.

 Since 2014, JR Hildebrand is without a drive in the IndyCar Series, participating only at Indianapolis Motor Speedway.
 In 2014, he joined Ed Carpenter Racing for the Indianapolis 500, driving the #21 Chevrolet and finishing 10th.

 In 2015, he competed both in the Grand Prix of Indianapolis and Indy 500 with #6 Chevrolet of CFH Racing.
 He finished 8th at Indy 500.
 JR had a similar arrangement in 2016 with Ed Carpenter Racing, driving the #6 Chevrolet in two races, finishing 22nd at Grand Prix race and 6th at Indianapolis 500.

-In the 2017 IndyCar Series season, JR Hildebrand returns to the full-time racing, taking over Ed Carpenter Racing's #21 car, as a replacement for Josef Newgarden, who are joining Team Penske.
+In the 2017 IndyCar Series season, JR Hildebrand returns to the full-time racing, taking over Ed Carpenter Racing's #21 car, as a replacement for Josef Newgarden, who moved to Team Penske.